vankiaio/VKTProxyServer/README.md

 &emsp;`1.Realtime market rates: Here we request the coinmarketcap for certain token rates.
 The rates were based on multiple exchange market.`

-&emsp;`2.General EOS error code specification without importing EOSIO code base(EOSJS/EOS C++): We provide a gobal standard error code based on eos source code,which could make better user experience, and educate more about what really happened when error occurred.`
+&emsp;`2.General VKT error code specification without importing VKTIO code base(VKTJS/VKT C++): We provide a gobal standard error code based on eos source code,which could make better user experience, and educate more about what really happened when error occurred.`

 &emsp;`3.Server can pack you own transactions as you want, apply to scenes like:new account creating, transfer for operator, airdrop, all kinds of contract call, and etc.`